-W3C Poitns of Interest Model.
+W3C Points of Interest Model.

-from IS019112 Location by identifier WFS-G version to SIRF common gazetter (an extension of ISO 19112)
+from IS019112 Location by identifier WFS-G version to SIRF common gazetteer (an extension of ISO 19112)

 These mappings are summarised in the diagram below.

+Figure 2 Place names mapping with respect to requirements

 Of particular note is the mapping of the IS019112 WFS-G to the Place Names Product Model (FSDF Gazetteer) which enables the formal comparison of properties between the two models ( see <<mapping package>> WFS-G version of ISO19112 to FSDF-Gazetteer (in the following location in the EA project browser - TWG Place Names > TWG Conceptual Model)

-Cannonical versions of the model are located on a CSIRO hosted Subversion repository (https://svnserv.csiro.au/svn/FDSF/PlaceName).
+Canonical versions of the model are located on a CSIRO hosted Subversion repository (https://svnserv.csiro.au/svn/FDSF/PlaceName).
 Access to this repository can be provided on request.

-Place Names models will be published to the FSDF model registry on data.gov.au pending completion of model registry configuration (anticapted to be circa 4 weeks).
+Place Names models will be published to the FSDF model registry on data.gov.au pending completion of model registry configuration (anticipated to be circa 4 weeks).

 In the interim an Enterprise Architect project file (FSDFModelSnapshot18-06-2014.EAP) has been provided containing the place names.

-Mapping Models are contained within the FSDF Gazetteer Mapping package (see FSDF > FSDF TWG Models > TWG Place Names > TWG Coceptual Model > FSDF Gazetteer Mappings in the .EAP project browser)
+Mapping Models are contained within the FSDF Gazetteer Mapping package (see FSDF > FSDF TWG Models > TWG Place Names > TWG Conceptual Model > FSDF Gazetteer Mappings in the .EAP project browser)

-PLEASE NOTE these models are disconnected from the subversion repository and are intended for the purposes of deliverable review only.
+NOTE these models are disconnected from the subversion repository and are intended for the purposes of deliverable review only.
 Models should be accessed from source either directly from the subversion repository or by download from the FSDF model registry once available.

-R
+Figure Requirements for FSDF Place Names Conceptual Model with respect to existing models

+Figure Mapping between WFS-G SI_Gazetteer class properties and FSDF Place Names Product Model Gazetteer class propertiies

+Figure Mapping between WFS-G SI_LocationInstance class properties and FSDF Place Names Product Model GazetteerEntry class propertiies